 (b) When the [assisted living] manager or other staff is absent from the program for extended hours.

-[(63)] (71) "Representative" means a person referenced in Regulation [.34] .30 of this chapter.
+[(63)] (70) "Resident Representative" means a person referenced in Regulation [.34] .33 of this chapter.

-[(64)] (72) "Resident" means an individual 18 years old or older who requires assisted living services.
+[(64)] (71) "Resident" means an individual 18 years old or older who requires assisted living services.

-[(65)] (73) "Resident agreement" means a document signed by both the resident or the resident's agent and the assisted living manager, or designee, stating the terms that the parties agree to, including, at a minimum, the provisions set forth in Regulations [.24] .20 and [.25] .21 of this chapter.
+[(65)] (72) "Resident agreement" means a document signed by both the resident or the resident's [agent] representative and the [assisted living] manager, or designee, stating the terms that the parties agree to, including, at a minimum, the provisions set forth in Regulations [.24] .23 and [.25] .24 of this chapter.

-[(66)] (74) "Resident Assessment Tool" means:
+[(66)] (73) "Resident Assessment Tool" means:

-(a) Maryland's Assisted Living Resident Assessment [and Level of Care Scoring] Tool [(DHMH Form 4506)] that is:
+(a) Maryland's Assisted Living Resident Assessment and Level of Care Scoring Tool (DHMH Form 4506) that is:

 [(a)] (i) Incorporated by reference in Regulation .03 of this chapter; and

-[(b)] (ii) Used by assisted living facilities to assess the current [health, ] physical, and [psychosocial] status of prospective and current residents.
+[(b)] (ii) Used by assisted living facilities to assess the current [health, ] physical, cognitiveand [psychosocial] behavioral health status of prospective and current residents[.]; and

-(b) Does not include or replace a nursing assessment.
+(iii) Does not include nor replace a nursing assessment.

-[(67) Restraint.
+[(67)] 74 Restraint.